 What is the Median House Price?

-The median house price is the midpoint of home prices sold in a specific area, in a given period of time.
-The median price is where half of the homes are priced above this point and half are priced below.
-Unlike the average house price, which can be skewed by extremely high or low values, the median price offers a more balanced view of the typical home value within a market.
+The median price is where half of the properties sold are priced above this point and half are priced below.
+Unlike the average house price, which can be skewed by extremely high or low values or outliers, the median price offers a slightly more balanced view of the typical home value within a market.
+It is however, not immune to bias which we will discuss later.

 Let us now look at this simple example.
-The sales data of this particular Melbourne suburb.
-In 1 particular period, 5 houses were sold with prices: $400,000, $500,000, $600,000, $1,000,000, $1,500,000.
-In this set of sold prices, the median house price is $600,000, as the price is the middle of the set of sold house prices.
+The sales data of this fictitious Melbourne suburb called Wonderland.
+In this particular period, 5 houses were sold with prices: $400,000, $500,000, $600,000, $1,000,000, $1,500,000.
+During this period, the median house price is said to be $600,000. $600,000 is the price in the middle of the set of sold property prices.
 This is easy to understand.

-The Significance of the Median House Price
+Why is the Median House Price Used?

-3. Policy Making: Governments and policymakers often use the median house price to make informed decisions about housing policies, subsidies, and regulations aimed at improving housing affordability and availability.
+Policy Making: The median house price is one of the many parameters used by Governments and policymakers to make informed decisions about housing policies, subsidies, and regulations aimed at improving housing affordability and availability.

 Limitations of the Median House Price as a Market Indicator

-3. Regional Variations: Housing markets are highly localized.
+Regional Variations: Housing markets are highly localized.
 National or even city-wide median prices can obscure significant regional variations.
 For example, the median price in a city center might be vastly different from that in the suburbs.
 As a result, the median price might not accurately reflect conditions in specific neighborhoods.

-4. Housing Market Health: The median house price does not provide insights into other crucial factors, such as the number of days homes stay on the market, the inventory of unsold homes, or the number of foreclosures.
+Housing Market Health: The median house price does not provide insights into other crucial factors, such as the number of days homes stay on the market, the inventory of unsold homes, or the number of foreclosures.
 These factors are essential for a comprehensive understanding of market health.

-Let's go through some examples of why median price is not a reliable indicator of market strength.
+Now that we know what a median house price is, and how it is not always a good indicator of house price trends, let's go through some examples of why median price is not a reliable indicator of market strength.

 1. High-End Sales Skewing the Median:

 Now, consider the following property sales: $400,000, $500,000, $600,000, $1,000,000, $1,500,000, $3,000,000, and $3,000,000.
-With these sales, the median price shifts to $1,000,000.
+With these 2 x $3million sales, the median price shifts to $1,000,000.

 Understanding the nuances of the market and looking beyond median prices is essential for making informed real estate decisions.